antrea-io/antrea/docs/kind.md

 ./ci/kind/kind-setup.sh create CLUSTER_NAME
 ```

+This command will execute `kubectl` commands to set up the cluster, and requires
+that `kubectl` be present in your `PATH`.

 kind-setup.sh allows users to specify the number of worker Nodes, the docker
 bridge networks/subnets connected to worker Nodes, and some docker images to be
 pre-loaded in each Node.
 For more information on usage, run: